styled-components/jest-styled-components/README.md

 yarn add --dev jest-styled-components
 ```

-This package must be used with either `react-test-renderer` or `enzyme` and `enzyme-to-json` to generate a serialized `tree` from your component.
+To render React components for testing you can use either `react-test-renderer` or `enzyme`.

 **Using react-test-renderer**